 The Academy’s training program is rigorous.
 In order to progress properly, regular attendance is necessary.
-Students are expected to attend all scheduled classes.
+Students are expected to attend all scheduled classes in their level.
 Attendance will be considered when placing a student in the appropriate class level.
-Make-up classes are available if you wish to take advantage of that program.
-Ask Annie Breneman for appropriate make-up class times.

 Dance Class Etiquette